The ultimate guide to good gut health

+One of the main reasons gut health is important is because it directly affects health throughout the body.
+In this article, I will explain how you can identify poor gut health and improve your gut health naturally using foods and natural remedies.
 Good health is not just about the foods we choose to put on our forks.
-Rather than “we are what we eat” in fact, our health greatly depends on how well we digest and absorb our food.
+Rather than “we are what we eat” in fact, our health may depend on how well we digest our food.
+This article will help you assess your digestion.
+And how to improve it if necessary.

-If you answer yes to several of the following questions it could suggest that your digestion is not up to scratch:
+Answering yes to several of the following questions could suggest that you need to heal your gut:

 - do you have diarrhoea or constipation that occurs most of the time?